Dr. Strangelove Or: How Stanley Kubrick Invented Black Comedy

 The humor in Strangelove’s name becomes apparent at the end of the film.
 As Kong rides the nuclear warhead as if he is in a rodeo, Dr. Strangelove shares his plan for humanity to survive the inevitable destruction, including a ratio of 10 attractive females to each male, which will be necessary to repopulate the planet.
 As Dr. Strangelove explains how monogamy would need to be abandoned, his arm continues to shoot into the air in a Nazi salute.
 At the end of the film, with the backdrop of total annihilation, the previously impotent Dr. Strangelove regains the power to walk.

 The character of Strangelove also has historical significance.
 Following World War II, the U.S. rounded up dozens of German scientists and brought them to America to work on cutting-edge weapons systems in a program called Operation Paperclip.
-Concerns that some of the scientists had been Nazis was swept under the rug -- their expertise was needed, and better they be working for the U.S. than the Soviets.
+Concern that some of the scientists had been Nazis was swept under the rug -- their expertise was needed, and better they be working for the U.S. than the Soviets.
 In Kubrick's film, Strangelove's premeditated strategy for surviving the war and his Nazi salute imply that he's activating some sort of old Nazi plan, and the American leaders in the War Room are, disturbingly, happy to go along with it.

 'Dr. Strangelove' Challenged Audiences And Critics Alike